University Human Resources

 TSB Healthcare Reimbursement Account participants have two options for reimbursements:

 - Pay for services out-of-pocket and submit claims to Nyhart for reimbursement, or

 - Pay using the IU Benefit Card.

-Note: The IU Benefit Card option does not apply to the Dependent Care Reimbursement Account expenses.
+Note: The IU Benefit Card does not apply to the TSB Dependent Care Reimbursement Account expenses.

 The card does not change any of the TSB plan rules for eligible expenses.
 The expenses must be IRS-eligible health expenses.
 See the TSB plan details for more information.